ececli/Exposure-Notification-on-RPi/NEWREADME.md

   * Each device can do both advertising (broadcasting) and scanning (observing), and record other devices using the same Contact Tracing Service.
 It is compatible with other types of devices such as iPhones and Android phones.

-  * Random and non-resolvable MAC address, Random ID (called RPI) and Encrypted Data change every 15 minutes to protect privacy
+  * Random and non-resolvable MAC address, random ID (called Rolling Proximity Identifier) and encrypted Data change every 15 minutes to protect privacy

   * Record all the data locally, and it has the functionality to auto-delete data more than 14 days ago.